 Some of its other EV variants include the Mahindra E20 and eVerito.
-Mahindra however has not only focussed on the manufacture of EV’s but also battery packs and has partnered with various institutions in order to boost EV charging.
+Mahindra, however, has focussed on the manufacture of EVs and battery packs and has partnered with various institutions to boost EV charging.

-Tata is Indias biggest automobile manufacturer It automobile segment ranges from the manufacture of cars, utility vehicles, buses, trucks, and defense vehicles.
+Tata is India’s biggest automobile manufacturer.
+Its automobile segment ranges from the manufacture of cars, utility vehicles, buses, trucks, and defense vehicles.
 Its associate companies include Jaguar Land Rover and Tata Daewoo.
 But when it comes to the EV segment Tata is a new entrant when compared to Mahindra.

 Ashok Leyland, the Hinduja Group’s flagship company, is the 4th largest bus manufacturer in the world and a market leader for trucks in India.
 The company has tied up with Sun Mobility in order to enhance its expertise in the vehicle domain.

 Ashok Leyland designs electric variants specifically for Indian conditions and has also introduced battery swapping in electric buses to address e-mobility needs in the country.
-It has launched multiple electric bus variants like the Circuit, HYBUS, Electric Euro 6 Truck, and announced the iBUS.
-The immediate focus of the company, however, is currently in giving more thrusts to exports.
+It has launched multiple electric bus variants like the Circuit, HYBUS, and Electric Euro 6 Truck, and announced the iBUS.
+The immediate focus of the company, however, is currently on giving more thrust to exports.

 Associated Industries & Stocks in Electric Vehicle Segment